Tochemey/goakt/readme.md

 - PreStart hook for an actor.
 - PostStop hook for an actor for a graceful shutdown
 - ActorSystem: Actors live and die withing a system.
-- Actor to Actor communication
+- Actor to Actor communication via Tell and Ask message patterns.
 - Restart an actor
 - (Un)Watch an actor
 - Stop and actor